KoalicjaOtwartyKrakow/KoalicjaOtwartyKrakow/requirements/0001-initial-revision.md

 When presenting list of *Accommodation Units* matching search criteria for the *Guest* the Application SHALL sort the results by:
 - Verification Status - in order of Verified, Verification Pending, Rejected
 - Vacancies Free

+##### ...
+I want to list all Hosts

+*Hosts* listing page SHALL provide summary information of all *Hosts* in the system in a tabular form, including columns:
+- Full name - First Name and Last Name of the *Guest*.
+- Phone number - Including international and local prefixes
+- Languages spoken - information on which languages the host can communicate in
+- Verification status - Status of the identity verification of the *Host*.
+This can be one of the following:
+  - Verification pending - identity of the *Host* is not verified
+  - Verified - identity of the *Host* was successfully verified
+  - Rejected - either identity of the *Host* was not verified, or the verification came back negative.
+- Comments - remarks from the *Host* themselves.

+If not specified otherwise, System SHALL by default return the list of *Hosts* sorted by *Verification Status*.
+If not specified otherwise, System SHALL use following order while sorting by *Verification Status*:
+- Verified
+- Verification Pending
+- Rejected

+Upon selecting a row, a Host Details screen MUST be shown.

+##### ...
+I want to see Host Details

+System MUST allow user to see detailed view of selected *Host* with all information.
+The information SHOULD be broken down in logical groups:
+- Contact information:
+    * Verification status
+    * Full Name
+    * E-mail
+    * Phone
+    * Call after
+    * Call before
+- Additional Information:
+    * Comments
+    * Languages spoken

+Detailed *Host* view SHALL include "Save Changes" button.
+When -- and only when -- users clicks on "Save Changes" the system SHALL store updated information.

+Detailed *Host* view SHALL include "Reset Changes" button.
+When users clicks on "Reset Changes" the system SHALL restore data in editable controls.

+Detailed *Host* view SHALL include "Back to the list" button.
+When users clicks on "Back to the list" button Host List screen MUST be shown.

+##### ...
+I want to list all Accommodation Units

+*Accommodation Units* listing page SHALL provide description of icon status indicators:
+- Pets Allowed - can *Guests* with *Animals* stay in *Accommodation Unit*
+- Pets Present - are there *Animals* in *Accommodation Unit*
+- Disabled People Friendly - is *Accommodation Unit* accessible and suitable for people with disabilities
+- LGBT Friendly - is *Accommodation Unit* accepting non-cis people
+- Parking Place Available - will *Guests* with their own cars have a place to park theirs machine.
+- Easy Ambulance Access - for *Guests* needing palliative care, or in general with health condition that may require sudden transport to a hospital, will an ambulance have easy time picking them if needed.

+*Accommodation Units* listing page SHALL provide summary information of all *Accommodation Units* in the system in a tabular form, including columns:
+- City - Full city name.
+- Address - This field SHALL include full address line, together with postal code, city name and voivodeship information.
+- Status - ?
+- Capacity - this SHALL reflect the remaining capacity of an *Accommodation Unit*.
+- Description - remarks from the *Team Member* on the *Accommodation Unit*
+- Information - The field SHALL include icons representing *Pets Allowed*, *Pets Present*, *Disabled People Friendly*, *LGBT Friendly*, *Parking Place Available*, and *Easy Ambulance Access*.

+If not specified otherwise, System SHALL by default return the list of *Hosts* sorted by *Verification Status*.
+If not specified otherwise, System SHALL use following order while sorting by *Verification Status*:
+- Verified
+- Verification Pending
+- Rejected

+Upon selecting a row, a Host Details screen MUST be shown.

+##### ...
+I want to see Accommodation Unit Details

+System MUST allow user to see detailed view of selected *Accommodation Unit* with all information.
+The information SHOULD be broken down in logical groups:
+- Accommodation data:
+    * Address - a street name with street and appartment number, where available.
+    * City
+    * Voivodeship
+    * Zip code - also known as Postal Code.
+- Additional Information:
+    * Volunteer Notes
+    * Host Comments
+- Vacancies Information
+    * Total available places
+    * Places taken by guests - The system SHALL not enforce modification of *Places taken* automatically on assigning a *Guest*.
+    * Verification Status - This SHALL be one of the following:
+      - Verified
+      - Verification Pending
+      - Rejected
+- Detailed Information:
+  - Pets present
+  - Pets accepted
+  - Disabled People Friendly
+  - LGBT Friendly
+  - Parking Place Available
+  - Easy Ambulance Access.

+Detailed *Host* view SHALL include "Save Changes" button.
+When -- and only when -- users clicks on "Save Changes" the system SHALL store updated information.

+Detailed *Host* view SHALL include "Reset Changes" button.
+When users clicks on "Reset Changes" the system SHALL restore data in editable controls.

+Detailed *Host* view SHALL include "Back to the list" button.
+When users clicks on "Back to the list" button Host List screen MUST be shown.

 ### User Interface